-- (1) thickness of construction material;
+- (1) thickness of construction material:

 - (2) markings;

 - (3) UN specification status;

 - (4) Nature of residues of previous contents, difficulty of removal, and steps necessary to handle safely and dispose of these residues;

 - (5) Degree of damage and overall condition.

 Based on these factors we may charge for the disposition of the container.
 Due to strict environmental regulations, these containers must first be cleaned before the container may be sent to a steel or plastic scrap recycler.
-A fee will be charged for certain non-reconditionable containers and their ultimate disposition.
+A fee will be charged for certain nonreconditionable containers and their ultimate disposition.

-UNREGULATED MATERIAL REJECTED UNIT According to Container Management Services, LLC Acceptance Procedure, this container is being rejected and returned due to following:
+UNREGULATED MATERIAL REJECTED UNIT

+According to Container Management Services, LLC Acceptance Procedure, this container is being rejected and returned due to the following
-Procedure, this container is being rejected and returned due to

-Tollowing. the

-□ Not drip-dry empty - unregulated material

-□ Improper labeling

-☐ Failure to properly secure container closures

-□ Unapproved material / SDS
+Not drip-dry empty - unregulated material Improper labeling Failure to properly secure container closures Unapproved material / SDS

-Received From

-Date Received
+Received From: Date Received:

-Drumtag Number
+REGULATED MATERIAL REJECTED UNIT

-ccording to Container Management Services, LLC rocedure, this container is being rejected and ret Illowing:
+According to Container Management Services, LLC Acceptance Procedure, this container is being rejected and returned due to the following

-□ Not drip-dry empty - regulated material
+Not drip-dry empty - unregulated material

-□ Improper labeling
+Improper labeling

-☐ Failure to properly secure container closures
+Failure to properly secure container closures

-☐ Unapproved material / SDS
+Unapproved material / SDS

-□ Not triple-rinsed or labeled "triple-rinsed"
+Not triple-rinsed or labeled "triple-rinsed"

-eceived From

-ate Received
+Received From:

-rumtag Number
+Date Received:

+Drumtag Number: